Koukyosyumei/TOP/README.md

 # TOP

-Code for "On the Transit Obfuscation Problem" (AAMAS 2024).
+Code for "Hideaki Takahashi and Alex Fukunaga.
+On the transit obfuscation problem.
+In International Conference on Autonomous Agents and Multi‐Agent Systems, 2024".

 The purpose of the Transit Obfuscation Problem is to travel from a start location to an end location while covering a specific transit point, concealing it from potential adversaries.
 The paper introduces the concept of transit anonymity, providing a quantitative guarantee of the anonymity of a specific transit point, even against a powerful adversary with full knowledge of the path planning algorithm.